dwyl/hapi-auth-github/README.md

 + `REDIRECT_URL` - is the url (*endpoint*) where google will send the initial OAuth2 `code` to check your application is *real*.
-Make *sure* that the url is *identical* to the one you defined when setting up your app on GitHub
-(*section 2.2 in the step-by-step guide*)
+Make *sure* that the url is *identical* to the one you defined when setting up your app on GitHub. e.g: http://localhost:8000/githubauth (*section 2.2 in the step-by-step guide*)
 + `handler` - the handler you defined above in **step 4** which is your custom logic for GitHub auth enabled app.